Professional Position: Retired CEO of ING Funds

 I share this in part to explain why I was attracted to history as a major.
 I wanted to understand why the world was turning upside down and to discern how things might end up.

 I continued studying American history after SLU at the University of Wisconsin.
 I received an MA and completed all but a dissertation for a PhD.
 I then changed my career path and went to New York University Law School.
 For several years I practiced corporate law in New York City.
 I switched to investment banking and later I became CEO of two different companies.
 My last job was CEO of ING Funds (mutual funds).
-I retired four years ago.
+I retired in 2007.

 My career path might seem chaotic but the common thread for me has always been the curiosity that led me to history.
 I wanted to know why things were happening and think about how they might develop in the future.
 In both my legal and business careers I was continuously focused on strategy—how should we manage corporate transactions, what companies should we acquire or discard, which industries were up and which were declining.